lukkry/webrtc-sandbox/README.md

 ### WebRTC Sandbox
 Group conversations over WebRTC.
-See it in action on [webrtc.lukkry.info](http://www.webrtc.lukkry.info)
+See it in action on [webrtc.lukkry.info](http://www.webrtc.lukkry.info).
+Tested only in Chrome.

 ### How to run it?
 1. Run a binary